-When you find a keyword which you think is relevant to what you are selling, copy it into a spreadsheet or document and repeat until you have a list of keywords which you want to attract traffic to your store for.
-This is a huge process which could end up with you trawling through the alphabet multiple times but it will certainly point you in the right direction for long-tail keywords which are specific yet remain popular among your target audience.
+When you find a keyword that you think is relevant to what you are selling, copy it into a spreadsheet or document and repeat until you have a list of keywords that you want to attract traffic to your store for.
+This is a huge process that could end up with you trawling through the alphabet multiple times, but it will certainly point you in the right direction for long-tail keywords that are specific yet remain popular among your target audience.

 Google Ads Keyword Planner / Google Traffic Estimator

 (04:38) Assuming you have an account, Google Ads offers a useful keyword research tool in the form of its Keyword Planner.
 You may think this is only relevant if you’re running a pay-per-click campaign through Google Ads, but it’s also one of the handiest keyword research tools for SEO.

 In the Keyword Ideas section of the navigation, you can carry out a very similar process to searching for keywords on Google.
 Type in a search query – let’s use the example of ‘fish tank’ again – and the Google Ads Keyword Planner will start suggesting different search terms that could prove useful in more than one capacity: they may be keywords that you want to bid on in Google Ads, or they may be keywords that you want to optimise your site for in the more organic context of SEO.